Quarkonium in Quark-Gluon Plasma: Open Quantum System Approaches Re-examined: Introduction

-After the introduction of stochastic potential and a few earlier applications of open quantum system approach \cite{Young:2010jq, Borghini:2011yq, Borghini:2011ms}, the development of this field is remarkable \cite{akamatsu2013real, Akamatsu:2014qsa, Blaizot:2015hya, Blaizot:2017ypk, Blaizot:2018oev, Brambilla:2016wgg, Brambilla:2017zei, Yao:2018nmy, Akamatsu:2015kaa, Katz:2015qja, DeBoni:2017ocl, Akamatsu:2018xim, Brambilla:2019tpt, Miura:2019ssi, sharma2020quantum, Alund:2020ctu}.
+After the introduction of stochastic potential and a few earlier applications of open quantum system approach \cite{Young:2010jq, Borghini:2011yq, Borghini:2011ms}, the development of this field is remarkable \cite{akamatsu2013real, Akamatsu:2014qsa, Blaizot:2015hya, Blaizot:2017ypk, Blaizot:2018oev, Brambilla:2016wgg, Brambilla:2017zei, Yao:2018nmy, Akamatsu:2015kaa, Katz:2015qja, DeBoni:2017ocl, Akamatsu:2018xim, Brambilla:2019tpt, Miura:2019ssi, sharma2020quantum, Alund:2020ctu, Brambilla:2020qwo, Brambilla:2021wkt, Omar:2021kra, Akamatsu:2021vsh, Akamatsu:2021dot}.
 In particular, it has reached to a point where several Lindblad equations for quarkonium in the QGP have been derived \cite{Akamatsu:2014qsa, Blaizot:2017ypk, Blaizot:2018oev, Brambilla:2016wgg, Brambilla:2017zei, Yao:2018nmy}.
 On the other hand, there are several differences in the obtained equations, such as the regimes of applicabilities, whether or not the dissipation is included, and the treatments of singlet-octet transitions of quarkonium color states, in addition to the formalisms used in the derivations.
 It is thus desirable at this moment that there exists a review paper that summarizes all of the existing Lindblad equations for quarkonium in the QGP in a unified theoretical framework, which is the main topic of this review.
+There are also recent review papers \cite{Sharma:2021vvu, Yao:2021lus} that contain the same topic from different perspectives.

 Finally, I list below the related topics, which however are not included in this review.
 It is partly because I do not have enough knowledge and partly because there already exist nice review papers on these topics.
 Interested readers should consult the references. \begin{itemize} \item Quarkonium in the vacuum and its production in proton-proton collisions \cite{brambilla2011heavy} \item Experimental data and phenomenological studies of quarkonium in relativistic heavy-ion collisions.
 See \cite{andronic2016heavy} for a general review and \cite{Rothkopf:2019ipj} for recent theoretical developments.
 Popular descriptions in the phenomenological studies are: \begin{itemize} \item Schr\"odinger equation with complex potential \cite{Strickland:2011mw, Strickland:2011aa, Krouppa:2015yoa, Krouppa:2016jcl, Krouppa:2017jlg, Islam:2020gdv} \item Kinetic equation with chemical reactions between quarkonium and heavy quarks \cite{Rapp:2008tf, Zhao:2010nk, Zhao:2011cv, Emerick:2011xu, Du:2015wha, Du:2017qkv, Du:2019tjf, Liu:2010ej, Zhou:2014kka, Zhou:2016wbo, Song:2011xi, Song:2011nu, Yao:2017fuc, Yao:2020xzw} \end{itemize} \item Quarkonium in other environments such as QGP with viscous corrections \cite{Dumitru:2007hy, Dumitru:2009ni, Burnier:2009yu, Dumitru:2009fy, Margotta:2011ta, Thakur:2020ifi}, QGP with finite velocity \cite{chu1989dynamic, Escobedo:2013tca, Sharma:2012dy}, and QGP in an external magnetic field \cite{Bonati:2016kxj, Hasan:2017fmf, Singh:2017nfa} \end{itemize}